-If you are thinking of borrowing through a peer-to-peer lending website rather than lending, please read this guide for all the details.
+(If you're thinking of borrowing through a peer-to-peer lending website rather than lending, please read this guide for all the details.)

 It's true to say that when you deposit your savings with a bank or building society they use some of your money to lend out to other customers.

-However, with peer-to-peer lending there is a fundamental difference between where the risk lies.
+However, with peer-to-peer lending, there is a fundamental difference in where the risk lies.

 Savings account – their risk, less reward.